-A mismatch on physical requirements is one of the most common ways for a site install to hit delays.
+A mismatch on physical requirements is one of the most common ways for a security system install to hit delays.
 Every product has its own specifications regarding mounting, clearance, operating temperature, and many more elements.
-When a system integrator shows up with a camera that can’t physically be mounted in the prescribed spot, delays are inevitable.
+When a system integrator shows up with a security camera that can’t physically be mounted in the prescribed spot, delays are inevitable.

 7. Plan for security device accessories.

 Related to the physical requirements, make sure to account for any required security device accessories (such as mounting brackets, wall mounts, lenses, back boxes, and so forth).
 A fleet of smart security cameras are nearly useless without a fleet of matching brackets.
 And given the challenges of the supply chain, a mismatch discovered on installation day could result in a delay of months.